Faculty FAQ

 If you are aware that you’ve been overpaid, please contact Human Resources as soon as possible to correct the overpayment at hrcom@marin.edu.

-NOTE: Unreported overpayments will be followed up by certified mail and may go to collections after a certain time period if they remain unpaid.
+NOTE: Unrecovered overpayments will be followed up by certified mail and may go to collections after a certain time period if they remain unpaid.

 Where do I submit updated tax withholding forms, requests for W-2 forms, direct deposit changes, etc.?